-If each subsystem consists of $n$ qubits, we can effectively simulate $nL$ qubits with operations on only $\mc O(n)$ qubits.
-Although our above analysis assumes Trotterisation, the local time evolution $\mc U_l(t)$ could be implemented with any Hamiltonian simulation methods, such as Trotterisation~\cite{childs2017toward,childs2019theory} or qubitisation~\cite{low2019hamiltonian,PhysRevLett.118.010501}.
-Our algorithm is thus compatible with both near-term devices and fault-tolerant quantum computers.
+Thus, we can effectively simulate $nL$ qubits with operations on subsystems with only $\mc O(n)$ qubits, and this also offers noise robustness of our method (see Sec.~VII in \cite{NoteX}).
+Note that local dynamics $\mc U_l(t)$ could be implemented with any Hamiltonian simulation methods, such as product formulae~\cite{childs2017toward2,childs2019theory} or quantum signal processing~\cite{low2019hamiltonian,PhysRevLett.118.010501}, and our algorithm is compatible with both near-term and fault-tolerant quantum computers. \\